-Concealed by a cloud
+Concealed by a Cloud

 At Fatima, Our Lady would arrive from the east and then stand above or on a holm-oak tree during each apparition.
-Then, as Our Lady left them, while the children were gazing up at Her, the crowd would note a small cloud that rose from above the tree and, moving toward the east, gradually disappeared – a reminder of Our Lord going up in the clouds.
+Then, as Our Lady left them, while the children were gazing up at Her, the crowd would note a small cloud that rose from above the tree and, moving toward the east, gradually disappeared – a reminder of Our Lord going up into the clouds.